purplesyringa/site/blog/fast-limited-range-conversion-between-ints-and-floats/index.md

 }
 ```

-No alternatives for flooring are explicitly provided; if you have access to AVX-512, changing the rounding of addition in the last two methods to flooring should work.
+No alternatives for flooring are explicitly provided; if you have access to AVX-512, changing the rounding of addition in the last three methods to flooring should work.

 ### How this works